remix-run/remix/docs/file-conventions/route-files-v2.md

 # Route File Naming (v2)

-You can opt-in to the new route file naming convention with a future flag in Remix config.
+You can opt in to the new route file naming convention with a future flag in Remix config.

 ```js filename=remix.config.js
 /** @type {import('@remix-run/dev').AppConfig} */